waitlisted/omniauth-drip/README.md

-# Omniauth::Slack
+# Omniauth::Getdrip

-This Gem contains the Slack strategy for OmniAuth.
+This Gem contains the Getdrip strategy for OmniAuth.

 ## Before You Begin

 You should have already installed OmniAuth into your app; if not, read the [OmniAuth README](https://github.com/intridea/omniauth) to get started.

-Now sign into the [Slack application dashboard](https://api.slack.com/applications) and create an application.
-Take note of your API keys.

 ## Using This Strategy